-This anthology, which was published almost 40 years after Mary Grant Bruce died, stands in contrast to all her other books, as it contains stories that were not written expressly for children.
+The Peculiar Honeymoon and other writings is an anthology.
+This collection was published almost 40 years after Mary Grant Bruce died.
+It stands in contrast to all her other books, as it contains a wide range of stories that were not written expressly for children.

 The title story, which was first published in Blackwood’s Magazine in April 1940, is about Mary Grant Bruce’s own honeymoon.
 She married Major George Evans Bruce in Melbourne in 1914.
 George was born at Miltown Castle, County Cork, Ireland in 1867, the son of Jonathan Bruce.
-George was educated at Trinity College Dublin and Sandhurst, and was commissioned into the British Army’s Norfolk Regiment in 1888, with which he served in India and the North-West Frontier, and the Andaman Islands.
-He rode with the 5th Mounted Infantry in South Africa from 1904–07, and was second-in-command of the 2nd Southern Nigeria Regiment in 1908–11, during which time he served with distinction in the Ogwashi-Oku campaign, later being awarded the Nigeria Medal.
+George’s education was at Trinity College Dublin and Sandhurst military academy.
+He obtained his commission in the British Army’s Norfolk Regiment in 1888.
+With it, he served in India and the North-West Frontier, and the Andaman Islands.
+He rode with the 5th Mounted Infantry in South Africa from 1904–07.
+Then he was second-in-command of the 2nd Southern Nigeria Regiment in 1908–11.
+Mentioned in Dispatches for the Ogwashi-Oku campaign, he was later awarded the Nigeria Medal.

 George resigned his commission to marry and settle down with Mary, and had agreed to live in Traralgon, Victoria so that they could help look after her parents in their old age.
-But whilst on their honeymoon in Mt Eliza, World War I intervened when George saw a newspaper entry recalling all British Reserve Officers overseas to report themselves without delay at the War Office, Whitehall, London.
+But in mid-1914, whilst on their honeymoon in Mt Eliza, Victoria, World War I intervened.
+George saw a newspaper entry recalling all British Reserve Officers overseas to report themselves without delay at the War Office, Whitehall, London.
 “By Jove, that’s me”, he said, and that was that.
 “Well!” said Mary, plaintively, “they might have let me get these sweaters washed!”
 A peculiar honeymoon, indeed.

 The other stories in this anthology are: